-The aggregate amount of fees paid or payable to the external auditors during FY2018 is as follows:
+The aggregate amount of fees paid or payable to the external auditors during FY2019 is as follows:

-Audit fees - \$41,000 Non-audit fees - Nil
+Audit fees - \$\$41,000

+Non-audit fees - Nil

-There were no non-audit services fees paid to the external auditors in FY2018 and accordingly, the AC is satisfied with the independence and objectivity of the external auditors and has recommended to the Board the re-appointment of Messrs RT LLP as the external auditors of the Company at the forthcoming AGM.
+There were no non-audit services fees paid to the external auditors in FY2019 and accordingly, the AC is satisfied with the independence and objectivity of the external auditors and has recommended to the Board the re-appointment of Messrs RT LLP as the external auditors of the Company at the forthcoming AGM.

-The Company is in compliance with Rule 712 and Rule 715 of the Rules of Catalist in relation to its external auditors.
+The Company is in compliance with Rule 712 and Rule 715 of the Catalist Rules in relation to its external auditors.

 The Company has put in place a whistle-blowing policy whereby employees and external parties may raise concerns about possible improper financial reporting or other matters to any member of the AC.
 The objective for such arrangement is to ensure independent investigation of such matters and for appropriate follow-up actions, all whistle blower reports can be sent to any member of the AC.
 The members will then report to the Chairman of the AC.
-There were no whistle-blowing reports received during FY2018.
+The whistle-blowing procedures are clearly communicated to employees during the induction meeting.